Compline: Lutheran usage

-The office of Compline is included in the various Lutheran books of worship and prayer books (along with Matins/Morning Prayer and Vespers/Evening Prayer), such as For All the Saints: A Prayer Book for and by the Church.
-In some Lutheran Churches compline may be conducted by a layperson.
+The office of Compline (along with the other daily offices) is included in the various Lutheran hymnals, books of worship and prayer books, such as the Lutheran Service Book and For All the Saints: A Prayer Book for and by the Church.
+There was also a very faithful English Gregorian compline made by Carl Bergen and published in 1962 by the Painchant Society.
+Carl Bergen wrote organ accompaniment for the whole service.
+In some Lutheran Churches, compline may be conducted by a layperson with a slight modification to the liturgy.
+In the Lutheran Service Book, used by the Lutheran Church - Missouri Synod, Compline consists of opening versicles from Psalm 92, confession of sins, psalmody, an office hymn, readings from scripture, responsory, prayer (concluded with the Lord's Prayer), the Nunc Dimittis, and benediction.

 Anglican usage

 In the Anglican tradition, Compline was originally merged with Vespers to form Evening Prayer in the Book of Common Prayer.
 The United States Episcopal Church's Book of Offices of 1914, the Church of England's 1928 proposed prayer book, the Scottish Episcopal Church's 1929 Scottish Prayer Book, the Anglican Church of Canada's 1959/1962 prayer book, and also the 2004 version of the Book of Common Prayer for the Church of Ireland, along with the 2009 Daily Prayer book of the Church in Wales, restored a form of compline to Anglican worship.
 Several contemporary liturgical texts, including the American 1979 Book of Common Prayer, the Anglican Church of Canada's Book of Alternative Services, and the Church of England's Common Worship, provide modern forms of the service.
 A traditional form is provided in the 1991 Anglican Service Book.
 The Common Worship service consists of the opening sentences, the confession of sins, the psalms and other Bible lessons, the canticle of Simeon, and prayers, including a benediction.
 There are authorized alternatives for the days of the week and the seasons of the Christian year.
 As a public service of worship, like Morning Prayer and Evening Prayer, compline may be led by a layperson, quite similar to Lutheran use.